garamond13/w-image-viewer/MANUAL.md

 ### Scale

 `Profiles:`
-**Adding profile:** The left input field is for the lower bound of the scale factor range, and right input field is for the upper bound of the scale factor range.
+- The left input field is for the lower bound of the scale factor range, and right input field is for the upper bound of the scale factor range.
 The upper bound shell be entered first since the range will be clamped to prevent lower bound being larger than the upper bound.
 After that you have to click on add profile to add it to the list of profiles.
 Note taht scale factor of 1.0 means no scaling, lower than 1.0 means downscaling and larger then 1.0 means upscaling.
 If current scaling factor is not covered by any profile the default profile `0.000000, 0.000000` will be applied.

-**Removing profile:** To remove a profile, select profile and click `Remove profile`. `0.000000, 0.000000` is the default profile, you can't remove it.
+- To remove a profile, select profile and click `Remove profile`. `0.000000, 0.000000` is the default profile, you can't remove it.

-**Making changes:** Changes you make in `Scale section` will be applied to the currently selected profile.
+- Changes you make in `Scale section` will be applied to the currently selected profile.

 #### Pre-scale blur (downscale only)
 Uses separated (2 pass) Gaussian blur.

 `Enable pre-scale blur`
 Enable or disable pre-scale blur.

 `Radius`